-23 CFR Part 771-Enderal Highway Administration regulations, Enverymental Impact Procedures.
+23 CFR Part 771-Federal Highway Administration regulations, Environmental Impact Procedures.

-Te National Endonme 1969 addresses of this of Anviroinent ustice mportage of polyiding differeductive and ar Policy Act (NEPA) of I and economic impacts NEPA stresses the or "all Americans, safe, sthetically pleasing surroundings," and provides a requirement for taking a "systematic interdisciplinary approach" to aid in considering environmental and community factors in decision-making.
+The National Environmental Policy Act (NEPA) of 1969 addresses both social and economic impacts of environmental justice.
+NEPA stresses the importance of providing for "all Americans, safe, healthful, productive and aesthetically pleasing surroundings," and provides a requirement for taking a "systematic interdisciplinary approach" to aid in considering environmental and community factors in decision-making.